rsq-code12/VyasoAI/infra/CURRENT_INFRASTRUCTURE.md

 ## Status
 - This is a living document.
 Update as services, endpoints, and packaging evolve.
- - Recent updates: CI split into per-language jobs with caching; toolchain pinning and verification added (now fails on mismatch); OpenAPI spec authored at `infra/api/openapi.yaml`; security and storage docs linked; Python test discovery fixed to `test_*.py`; Node packages set `type: "module"`; CI caches now fallback when lockfiles are missing (Cargo.toml/go.mod).
+ - Recent updates: CI split into per-language jobs with caching; toolchain pinning and verification added (now fails on mismatch); OpenAPI spec updated for `/v1/health` and `/v1/events`; security and storage docs linked; Python test discovery fixed to `test_*.py`; Node packages set `type: "module"`; CI caches now fallback when lockfiles are missing (Cargo.toml/go.mod); daemon skeleton with UDS (macOS/Linux) and loopback HTTP (Windows), async queue, health test.